koh-gt/big-rip/README.md

 ### b. **DESI and BAO Measurements**

 Recent observations from the Dark Energy Spectroscopic Instrument (DESI) have analyzed millions of galaxies and quasars.
-These studies suggest that dark energy might be evolving over time rather than remaining strictly constant citeturn0news31.
+These studies suggest that dark energy might be evolving over time rather than remaining strictly constant.
 In a phantom scenario, even a small deviation (\(w < -1\)) could, over cosmic timescales, drive the universe toward a Big Rip.

 ### c. **Deceleration Parameter**